openresty/memc-nginx-module/README.markdown

 Getting involved
 ================

-You'll be very welcomed to submit patches to the `author` or just ask for a commit bit to the [[#Source Repository|source repository]] on GitHub.
+You'll be very welcomed to submit patches to the `author` or just ask for a commit bit to the `source repository` on GitHub.

 Author
 ======